0zzz7y/backup/README.md

 ---

-## ✦ Why this instead of full backups?

-* Small, portable, and human-readable backups
-* Fast to reapply on a fresh system
-* Works well with cloud storage for personal files
-* Easy to audit what is actually saved and restored

----

-> Designed for Fedora Workstation, but adaptable to any Linux distro with Flatpak support.
+> Designed for Linux distro with Flatpak support.